unlcms/project-herbie/README.md

 Settings that apply to all sites can be included in one of two places:

 1. `web/profiles/herbie/includes/settings.php.inc` which is committed to the repo.
 2. `web/sites/all/settings.php` which is not committed and is appropriate for sensitive info or environment specific overrides to things set in (1).
+(A sample value can be committed to `web/sites/all/settings.php.sample`.)

 ## Upgrading Drupal Core (or a module)